praveengouda25/My-Portfolio-Website/README.md

 This project is a Data Science Portfolio Website developed using HTML, CSS, JavaScript, and Flask.
 It highlights my work in Machine Learning, Artificial Intelligence, and Data Analytics, featuring interactive project showcases, visualizations, and certification sections.
 The Flask backend handles routing, contact form integration.

-# My Data Science Portfolio
+# My Data Science Portfolio Deployment

 [Live Demo on Vercel](my-portfolio-website-weld-nine.vercel.app)